JSMonk/sweet-monads/iterator/README.md

 ## Why?

-All of these methods (except for reduce and toArray) are lazy.
+All of these methods (except methods which returns non-`LazyIterator` values) are lazy.
 They will only consume the iterator when they need the next item from it.

 ```typescript
 import { LazyIterator } from "@sweet-monads/iterator";